-Patients with suspected hypoglycemia (diabetic emergencies, change in mental status, bizarre behavior, etc.)
+• Patients with suspected hypoglycemia (diabetic emergencies, change in mental status, bizarre behavior, etc.)

 - 1. Gather and prepare equipment. - 2.
 Blood samples for performing glucose analysis can be obtained through a finger-stick or when possible simultaneously with intravenous access. - 3.
 Place correct amount of blood on reagent strip or site on glucometer per the manufacturer's instructions. - 4.
 Time the analysis as instructed by the manufacturer. - 5.
 Document the glucometer reading and treat the patient as indicated by the analysis and protocol. - 6.
 Repeat glucose analysis as indicated for reassessment after treatment and as per protocol. - 7.
-Perform Quality Assurance on glucometers at least once every 7 days, if any clinically suspicious readings are noted, and/or as recommended by the manufacturer and document in the log.
+Perform Quality Assurance per manufacture recommendation.